spectrum-health-systems/Tingen-ThirdParty/README.md

 # Tingen.ThirdParty

-Third party components for the Tingen web service
+Third party components for the Tingen web service.